TerrifiedBug/homelab/portainer-stacks/homemedia/README.md

 | Jellyfin    | http://localhost:8096           |
 | Jellyseerr  | http://localhost:5056           |

-> Note: Sonarr, Radarr, Prowlarr, and qBittorrent are routed through Gluetun for VPN protection.
+> Note: qBittorrent, Sonarr, Radarr, and Prowlarr are routed through Gluetun for VPN protection and will not start unless the VPN is up and healthy.

 ---

 ## ✅ Features

 - 🔐 Secure torrenting behind Gluetun (with NordVPN)
+- 🔄 Containers only start when VPN is healthy
+- 📉 Containers automatically shut down if VPN disconnects (via VPN Watchdog)
+- 🔁 Containers restart automatically when VPN returns
 - 📥 Automatic TV & movie downloads
 - 🎞️ Streaming via Jellyfin
-- 📤 Request management via Overseerr/Jellyseerr
+- 📤 Request management via Overseerr or Jellyseerr
-- 🔄 Full automation from search to stream

 ---

 ## 💡 To Add

 - **Bazarr**: Subtitle downloads
+- **VPN auto-recovery alerts** via Telegram, Discord, or email
+- **Container labeling** for dynamic watchdog control

 ---